conan-io/docs/reference/tools/env/virtualrunenv.rst

 VirtualRunEnv
 =============

-``VirtualRunEnv`` is a generator that produces a launcher *conanrunenv* .bat, .ps1 or .sh script containing environment variables of the run time environment.
+``VirtualRunEnv`` is a generator that produces a launcher *conanrunenv* .bat, .ps1, fish or .sh script containing environment variables of the run time environment.

 The launcher contains the runtime environment information, anything that is necessary in the environment to actually run